ctr-alt-f3/Gadu-Gadu-auto-roulette-bot/README.md

 # Quick start
-change values in "schowaj" functions, as they are dependant on monitor and browser u are using.
+change values in "hide" functions, as they are dependant on monitor and browser u are using.
 You also have to install:
 - pyautogui
 - pyperclip